otabuzzman/pj2aws/README.md

 In case of an update to PJ2 1) run `make tidy` 2) update `PJ2ID` variable in `Makefile` 3) run `make init` and finally 4) replace embraced variables with output of `make vars`.

+Check if patch files are affected from update.

 #### Cues on PJ2 patches
 Run `patch -b -p0 < <patch file>` to apply patch files given below.